mblakew/lounge-lizard/README.md

 __Do not use this for work, you might miss important messages due to bugs and missing features.__

+## Guide to additional documentation

+* **[Known Issues](known-issues.md):** Documents known issues that must or should be addressed as part of any future work on Lounge Lizard.
+Some of the listed issues are bugs that have been identified while others are tasks that will need to be completed.

+* **[Supported Features](supported-features.md):** Lists various features of a chat application and whether each is supported by this application and the chat services it supports.

+* **[Teams](Teams.md):** Contains important information about Microsoft Teams, the Microsoft Graph API which this application uses to interact with Microsoft Teams, and this application's support for Microsoft Teams.

 ## Screenshots

 |  macOS                                   |  Linux                                     |  Windows                                       |